Stencyl/stencylpedia/chapter-11/certificates.md

 ## Step 4 (of 8): Create a P12 file

 > As mentioned in the [primer](http://www.stencyl.com/help/view/ios-certificates-guide), a P12 file combines your certificate and your private key togther into a single file.
-The private key is used to sign the app, while the certificate is embedded inside of that, so that an end user's device to verify that the app has not been tampered.
+The private key is used to sign the app, while the certificate is embedded inside of that, so that an end user's device can use it to verify that the app has not been tampered.

 1) Launch **Keychain Access**.

 2) Locate your **DISTRIBUTION** certificate.
-(Click “Certificates” in the Category pane to locate it)
+(Click "Certificates" in the Category pane to locate it)

 ![](http://static.stencyl.com/help/images/ioscerts/image02.png)